-For the fiscal year ended December 31, 2020, Mr. Hoffler, our Executive Chairman, and Mr. Kirk, a director, received cash retainers of \$260,732 and \$42,021, respectively, payable in bi-weekly installments.
-In addition, on the date of our 2020 annual meeting of stockholders, Messrs.
-Hoffler and Kirk received equity awards of restricted shares of common stock with a value equal to \$82,695 and \$30,000, respectively, which will vest on the date of the Annual Meeting, subject to their continued service on the Board on such date.
-Both the cash retainers and equity awards listed are inclusive of the effect of the 25% reduction described above.
+For the fiscal year ended December 31, 2021, Mr. Hoffler, our Executive Chairman, and Mr. Kirk, a director, received cash retainers of \$307,568 and \$50,000, respectively, payable in bi-weekly installments.
+In addition, on the date of our 2021 annual meeting of stockholders, Messrs.
+Hoffler and Kirk received equity awards of restricted shares of common stock with a value equal to \$110,260 and \$40,000, respectively, which will vest on the date of the Annual Meeting, subject to their continued service on the Board on such date.
 Messrs.
 Hoffler and Kirk also receive healthcare coverage under our healthcare plan available to all employees of our company.